Nicolabell/webpack-bootstrap/README.txt

 Build for production:
 npm run build
-Update pab-prototyping.netlify.app or start new
+manually pab-prototyping.netlify.app or start new
 To deploy, head to https://app.netlify.com/sites/pab-prototyping/deploys